 For each surviving candidate, validate three things:

 Roughly half your stage-3 list will fail stage 4.
 That's expected.
-A product where you cannot guarantee 1-day handling should not enter the catalogue, regardless of margin.
+A product where you cannot guarantee 1-day handling should not enter the catalog, regardless of margin.

 Stage 5: List 5 to 10 winners and let data finish the research